Have you been discouraged by the cost of dental care? If you’ve ever gone to the dentist, you know: Dental care is not

 Toothaches are irritating, especially when they refuse to go away on their own, but there is often a reason for them.
 This ailment can indicate infection and a need to have a tooth pulled.
 Many people who can’t pay a dentist try to pull the hurting tooth at home to eliminate the problem.

 The issue with DIY tooth extractions is that regardless of its affordability, pulling a tooth without the proper training and tools can be very dangerous and end up causing more pain.
 In addition, there is an increased risk of worsening an infection or breaking the tooth.

 - Payment plans: Many dental offices will allow payment plans, where portions of a procedure cost are paid at a time.
 Over the course of the plan, the full price will eventually be paid, but it allows more time to get the money.

 - Dental clinics: Many areas have local dental clinics that can offer discounted dental care to those who can’t afford to pay full price.
 A lot of these clinics operate on a sliding scale, where they determine the price paid by an individual’s income.

-- Discount dental plans: Discount plans are a cheap alternative to insurance.
+- Dental savings plans: Dental savings plans are a cheap alternative to insurance.
 For a very low monthly price or yearly cost, you can save between 15 and 60% off tooth extractions and other dental services.

 Though getting a tooth pulled can be very costly, leaving an infected tooth alone can be detrimental to your overall health.
 At-home tooth extraction is not recommended, as it is painful and dangerous.
 The best option is always to seek out a dentist and to remember that regular cleanings can prevent conditions from worsening–conditions that may lead to a tooth being extracted.